We engage and educate current and future generations by preserving and sharing McHenry County history.

 As a resource for local information the McHenry County Historical Society fields an average 15 to 20 requests each week on property, building and site preservation, family history, business history and object conservation.
 The Society’s local history research library contains photographs, picture postcards, maps, journals, standard local history books, biographical files, scrapbooks, newspapers; business, club, school and governmental records, and other documentary materials such as old phone directories and high school yearbooks.

 In addition, technical books and pamphlets on everything from quilt repair to building restoration plus staff training in conservation, restoration and preservation, provide an invaluable one-stop resource for businesses, public groups and individuals.

 In 1995 the Society co-produced a 1,200-plus-page history titled McHenry County in the Twentieth Century.
 In 2004 the Society co-published the book Historic Country Schools of McHenry County, Illinois by Society member Robert Frenz.
 These are all public contributions of the McHenry County Historical Society.

 In the field of preservation, it is this organization’s philosophy that older historic neighborhoods provide a necessary variety of housing stock in addition to providing a visible tangible accounting of architectural history.
 Historic downtown districts maintain a building scale that encourages the kind of socialization not found in outlying retail malls that rely on the automobile for access.

 Downtown revitalization opens possibilities for residential as well as creative commercial use that capitalizes on a municipality’s physical uniqueness.
 One doesn’t look at commercial strips to "see" Crystal Lake or Algonquin, or McHenry because those stripbusinesses are likely to be uniform in style and content.

-This Society spearheaded the efforts at developing a McHenry County Historic Preservation Ordinance in 1990.
+This Society spearheaded the efforts to develop a McHenry County Historic Preservation Ordinance in 1990.
 Most larger municipalities have followed that lead and established similar ordinances.
 The society also restored the 1843 Gannon log cabin, the 1867 Pringle School, 1886 Seneca Town Hall, the 1895 West Harmony School and a 1950 Modern Tourist Cabin.